Characteristics of the Portuguese language in AX Semantics

 cem automóveis (one hundred cars) 101 automóveis (101 cars)

 If users configure prepositions and determiners in the container, they are automatically adapted, when phonetic assimilation needs to happen.
 For instance, the preposition

 em is contracted with the definite determiner

 na cozinha (in the kitchen)

-the settings for the container for
+In the second example, the container setting for

 The AX NLG platform offers 2 variants of the Portuguese language:

 The differences between these variants are mostly lexical.
 The grammatical difference shows in the forms of the possessive determiners: for example